26+ Years of Experience as a Premises Liability Attorney Serving Claremont, Ca

 Holding Negligent Property Owners Responsible

 Injuries caused by dangerous property conditions can range from sprains, strains, and bruises to traumatic brain injury (TBI), fractures, burns, and even wrongful death.
-At The Paris Firm, our personal injury attorneys hold those who caused these injuries responsible for damages.
+At The Paris Firm, our personal injury attorneys from Claremont hold those who caused these injuries responsible for damages.

 We pursue full compensation for your pain and suffering, medical expenses, lost wages or income, lost future earning capacity, and more.
 There is no cost to learn whether you have an actionable premises liability claim.
 We offer a free initial consultation and case evaluation.

-Do I Need a Claremont Premises Liability Lawyer to Assist with my Injury Claim?
+Do I Need a Claremont Premises Liability Lawyer to Assist With My Injury Claim?

 If you or a loved one has suffered a serious injury or wrongful death due to the negligent, reckless, or careless property conditions of another person or company, you have the right to obtain financial compensation for the damages you have suffered.
 Call The Paris Firm today at (909) 551-4040 and schedule a no obligation consultation – serving premises liability claims in Claremont.
 If there is no recovery there is no fee and there are no up-front out of pocket fees.
 Our firm advances costs on behalf of our clients.